jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Is it a surprise the Internet Age started in 1970?

-Computers let us type and print more paperwork.
-And the almost countless regulators, managers, administrators, adjusters, executives, underwriters, lawyers, used digital technology to make more memos, rules, and reulations then anyone can imagine.
+As computers got faster and smaller, it made typing and printing increasingly easy.
+The almost countless regulators, managers, administrators, adjusters, executives, underwriters, lawyers, used computers to make more memos, rules, and regulations.
+That's how the middle-men kept growing.

 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations while holding back new technologies from reaching the hands of the middle-class.

-The middle-men love this sweet-spot of using digital technology to hold more meetings and write more paperowrk, but still requiring regular people to fill-in paperforms and telephone a call-centre.
+The middle-men love this sweet-spot.
+They can use digital technology but customers can't.

 We didn't notice how screwed we're getting.
 Too many of us on Main Street thought being a consumer meant it was okay to assume "they" in the medical system would work for our best interest.
 Or, we've been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking aside for (or against) policies like Obama-care.

 In the end, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
-A 3500% increase in government and corporate middlemen means hospital cleaners, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.
+A 3500% increase in government and corporate middlemen means hospital paramedica, cleaners, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
-Surgical masks are running low.
-Cleaners don't have enough disinfectant chemicals.
-Hand sanitizers are empty.
-Even with so many bureaucrats, and so many historical examples, no one was planning for a disaster.
+More ventilators are needed now.
+Face masks are already running low.
+As are disinfectanting cleaners.
+Hand sanitizers are often empty.
+Even with so many bureaucrats, and so many historical examples, no one in our health-care system was planning for a disaster.

-Likewise, whenever there is a storm, car and property claim departments scramble to keep up with all the phone calls.
-Customers wait can wait hours to speak with somebody and months to get their checks.
+Likewise, whenever there is a storm, car and property claim departments scramble to keep up.
+Customers can wait hours to speak with somebody, and months to get their checks.
 Much of the time, I'd have to explain to customers why the insurance company takes their money digitally, but insists on paying claims with paper checks sent via snail mail.

+I felt sorry for them.
+They paid for insurance, their claim was approved, but they were still like a marooned man on beach with no levers of power to get what they needed.

+HANKS

-There is no good reason.
-But like I said above, the powerful won't give regular people a fair deal if they don't have to.
+There is no good reason my customers had to wait.
+But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.

 It's sad if you think about it.
-Because it's like we're extras watching this pandemic, instead of being active players in it.
+Because the people who pay the insurance rates and governmetn taxes, are like extras watching their society, instead of being active players in it.

-I mean, a person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
+I mean think of this pandemic.
+A person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?

 If you believe in Leftist politics, explain how more regulations or single-payer health insurance will help us prepare for the next pandemic.
-Coverage is essential, but have a vote on the issue and move on.
+Coverage is important, but have a vote on the issue and move on.
 There are many other ways to improve our health-care system, such as comparative analysis of treatments, or making every insurance more natural to use.

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make regular people more secure in the future?

 Moreover, the Left's love of a government safety net and the Right's insistence that "the markets" bring prosperity is proving itself to be lacking.
 Neither are guarantees regular people can depend on.
 Government aid is weeks away if it comes at all.
 And the stock markets recent plunge wiped out many personal savings.
 Why should regular people depend on such undependable support systems?

-The truth is, at this moment, people need solar panels, stores of food in their cellars,  and a reliable and local supply system.
+The truth is, at this moment, people need solar panels, stores of food in their cellars, a reliable and local supply system.
 Even better would be online education, seamless communication with medical professionals, easy tests for the virus, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.
 That's the hidden truth of today's society.
 With today's electronics and software, we don't need to depend on Big Government or Big Business.
-We can have it all without these middlemen.
+We can have it all without giving our society's levers of power to these middlemen.

-If someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then comment that we have the tools of science fiction, just not the way of life.

-Techvolution will give it to us.
+In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, just not the way of life.
+Techvolution will give it to you, me, and everyone else on Main Street.

 [Cleaners]()
 I'm going to guess these aren't bureaucrats or managers.
 Photo by Tedward Quinn on Unsplash https://unsplash.com/photos/o_ez64ErEbQ